stevesea/Adventuresmith/CONTRIBUTING.md

 ## Content Licensing

 Before contributing content from an RPG supplement or system, you _must_ get explicit permission from the creators of that content.
-Yes, even in the case of documents released under Creative Commons and OGL licenses.
+That statement is applicable for content released under Creative Commons and OGL licenses.

 ## Community and Behavioral Expectations